Chideraozigbo/Bitcoin-Crypto-Data-Pipeline/README.md

 ## Project Overview

 This project is an ETL (Extract, Transform, Load) pipeline built using Apache Airflow.
-The pipeline extracts cryptocurrency data (specifically for Bitcoin) from the CoinMarketCap API, transforms the data using Pandas, and loads it into a PostgreSQL database.
-In case of any issues with loading data into the database, the data is saved as a CSV file instead.
+It extracts cryptocurrency data from the CoinMarketCap API(specifically for Bitcoin), transforms the data using Pandas, and loads it into a PostgreSQL database.GitHub Actions is used for automatic deployment on the Ubuntu server.

 ## Key Components